otrv4/otrv4/otrv4.md

 from Bob and using this to respond.
 This limitation of the non-interactive DAKE is conjectured to be insurmountable by a two-flow non-interactive protocol [\[13\]](#references).

-### Forger Keys

-If the KCI vulnerability is undesirable, it is possible to make both DAKEs (interactive and non-interactive) more resilient to it while maintaining their deniability properties.
-To do so, long-term “forger” keys must be included for both participants.
-For example, for both the interactive and non-interactive DAKEs, both parties would distribute both the Ed448 public key and the Ed448 forger public key, as part of the Client Profile.
-Bob's long-term forger keys will be `F_b` and `sk_fb` (public and private respectively); Alice's long-term forger keys will be `F_a` and `sk_fa` (public and private respectively).

-In the case of the interactive DAKE, Alice will compute `sigma = RSig(H_a, sk_ha, {F_b, H_a, Y}, t)` and Bob will compute `sigma = RSig(H_b, sk_hb, {F_b, H_a, X}, t)`.

-In the case of the non-interactive DAKE, Alice will compute `sigma = RSig(H_a, sk_ha, {F_b, H_a, Y}, t)` and Bob will compute `sigma = RSig(H_b, sk_hb, {F_b, H_a, X}, t)`.

-In general, this transformation changes all long-term public keys in the protocol to reference the forging long-term keys instead.
-This alteration also allows the forging keys to be stored in different ways: they may be stored offline (e.g., on paper in a vault).
-They can also be destroyed immediately after generation, which will sacrifice online deniability for this party, but will prevent KCI attacks against them.

-Implementing this option for parties can provide more benefits in practice.
-Consider a secure messaging application that asks users whether or not they would like to save forging long-term keys during setup.
-Even if most users select the default option to not store them, thereby preventing them from performing the online forgery techniques, an attacker does not generally know the choice of a particular user.
-Consequently, an attacker cannot known if conversation is genuine, or if the owner of the device is using the forging keys.
-Note that trust establishment (e.g., physical verification of fingerprints) must cover both keys.

 ## Data Exchange